-Your Dog And Cat’s BUN to Creatinine Ratio = BUN:Cr Ratio
+Your Dog And Cat’s BUN to Creatinine Ratio = BUN/Cr = BUN:Cr Ratio

-Mathematically calculating the ration between the amount of urea and the amount of creatinine in your dog or cat ’s blood gives your veterinarian clues as to why your pets blood urea nitrogen level (BUN) might be elevated.
+Mathematically calculating the ratio between the amount of BUN/urea and the amount of creatinine in your dog or cat’s blood gives your veterinarian clues as to why your pet’s blood urea nitrogen level (BUN) might be elevated.
 The question is “is it your pet’s kidneys that are the problem or is it something else?”
-Both BUN and Creatinine are metabolic wastes that your dog or cat needs to clear from its blood via its kidneys.
-I mention many of the causes of high BUN levels here and creatinine here.
-Many of these causes can be ruled out or ruled in when BUN is considered in a ratio with the pets creatinine level.
-The two values should go up or down in tandem when kidney or urinary tract problems are the cause and so the ratio value should remain similar .
-When one is out of balance with the other, health problems outside the kidney might be your cat or dog’s underlying health problem.
+Both BUN and Creatinine are metabolic wastes that your dog or cat needs to clear from its blood through its kidneys and urine.
+I mention many of the causes of high BUN level here and creatinine level here.
+Many kidney-related causes can be ruled out or ruled in when BUN is considered in its ratio to your pet’s creatinine level.
+The two values should go up or down in tandem when kidney or urinary tract problems are your pet’s underlying issue.
+In those cases the ratio value should also remain similar over time.
+When one is out of balance with the other, health problems outside of your pet’s urinary tract might need to be explored.

 Why Might My Pet’s BUN:Creatinine Ratio Be High?

 Why Might My Pet’s BUN:Creatinine Ratio Be Low?

-A low BUN/creatinine ratio is more likely due to refusal to eat, starvation, malnutrition, advanced liver disease or even late pregnancy.
+A low BUN/creatinine ratio is most likely due to refusal to eat, starvation, malnutrition, advanced liver disease or even late pregnancy.